 If a student cannot attend an appointment for any reason, a courtesy notice of one (1) business day via email or phone is recommended.
 Failure to show up to an appointment may risk a student's ability or nomination to participate in a program.

-- Visit Craig's booking page
+- Visit our scheduling page

 The main issue students encounter when students add appointments to their calendar is that they appear with the wrong time.
 This is usually a timezone issue in the student calendar.
 Here are instructions on how to fix this issue.